VirgilSecurity/virgil-e3kit-kotlin/README.md

 ## Benefits

-- Easy setup and integration into new or existing projects
+- Easy to setup and integrate into new or existing projects
-- Integration with any CPaaS providers like Nexmo, Firebase, Twilio, PubNub, etc.
+- Compatible with any CPaaS provider, including Nexmo, Firebase, Twilio, PubNub and etc.
 - Strong secret keys storage, integration with Keychain
+- Provides GDPR and HIPAA compliance

 ## Features

-- Strong end-to-end encryption with authorization
-- One-to-one and group encryption
+- Strong one-to-one and group encryption
-- Files and stream encryption
+- Files and stream end-to-end encryption
-- Recovery features for secret keys
+- Data signature and verification as part of the encrypt and decrypt functions
-- Public keys cache features
+- Recoverable private encryption keys
-- Access encrypted data from multiple user devices
+- Access to encrypted data from multiple user devices
-- One-to-one channel with perfect forward secrecy using the Double Ratchet algorithm
+- Perfect forward secrecy with the Double Ratchet algorithm

 ## Installation